google-deepmind/torax/docs/configuration.rst

 optimizer
 ^^^^^^^^^

-Dictionary containing the following configuration parameters for the Optimizer stepper.
+``optimizer_params`` dict containing the following configuration parameters for the Optimizer stepper.

 ``initial_guess_mode`` (str = 'linear_step')
   Sets the approach taken for the initial guess into the Newton-Raphson solver for the first iteration.